Collegiate-Edu-Nation/chatbot-util/docs/instructions.md

 ### Format

 - Each section is separated by a newline
-- The first section requires that each entry contains parts 1-3, separated by a colon (like `part 1:part 2:part 3`)
+- The second section requires that each entry contains parts 1-3, separated by a colon (like `part 1:part 2:part 3`)
-- The second and third sections require that each entry contains parts 1-2, separated by a colon (like `part 1:part 2`)
+- The third and fourth sections require that each entry contains parts 1-2, separated by a colon (like `part 1:part 2`)
 - Do not use unnecessary quotes or spaces
 - Each section accepts 1+ entries
 - Example

       ```text
+      Team Name

       Employee Name:Employee Title:Employee Pronoun

       Phrase to replace:Phrase to replace it with

       Phrase before 'CEN' or 'Collegiate Edu-Nation':Phrase after 'CEN' or 'Collegiate Edu-Nation'

-      Answer to Instructional Question
+      Answer to Team Question
       ```

 ### Update